zowe/docs-site/docs/user-guide/install-zowe-smpe.md

 --| --| --| --| --| --| --
 SMPWRK6 |	S	| PDS |	FB |80 | (20,200) |	50
 SYSUT1 |U	| SEQ	| -- | --	| (20,200) | 0

+In the table above, (20,200) specifies a primary allocaton of 20 tracks, and a secondary allocation of 200 tracks.

 **Storage requirements for SMP/E data sets**